-7.3.2.1 Mechanical Steam Trap
+9.3.2.1 Mechanical Steam Trap

 The operation of a mechanical steam trap is driven by the difference in density between condensate and steam.
 The denser condensate rests on the bottom of any vessel containing the two fluids.
 As additional condensate is generated, its level in the vessel will rise.
 This action is transmitted to a valve via either a "free float" or a float and connecting levers in a mechanical steam trap.
-One common type of mechanical steam trap is the inverted bucket trap shown in Figure 7.3.1.
+One common type of mechanical steam trap is the inverted bucket trap shown in Figure 9.3.1.
 Steam entering the submerged bucket causes it to rise upward and seal the valve against the valve seat.
 As the steam condenses inside the bucket or if condensate is predominately entering the bucket, the weight of the bucket will cause it to sink and pull the valve away from the valve seat.
-Any air or other noncondensable gases entering the bucket will cause it to float and the valve to close.
+Any air or other non-condensable gases entering the bucket will cause it to float and the valve to close.
 Thus, the top of the bucket has a small hole to allow non-condensable gases to escape.
 The hole must be relatively small to avoid excessive steam loss.

-Figure 7.3.1.
+Figure 9.3.1.
 Inverted bucket steam trap.

-7.3.2.2 Thermostatic Steam Trap
+9.3.2.2 Thermostatic Steam Trap

 As the name implies, the operation of a thermostatic steam trap is driven by the difference in temperature between steam and sub-cooled condensate.
 Valve actuation is achieved via expansion and contraction of a bimetallic element or a liquid-filled bellows.
-Bimetallic and bellows thermostatic traps are shown in Figures 7.3.2 and 7.3.3.
+Bimetallic and bellows thermostatic traps are shown in Figures 9.3.2 and 9.3.3.
 Although both types of thermostatic traps close when exposure to steam expands the bimetallic element or bellows, there are important differences in design and operating characteristics.
 Upstream pressure works to open the valve in a bimetallic trap, while expansion of the bimetallic element works in the opposite direction.
 Note that changes in the downstream pressure will affect the temperature at which the valve opens or closes.
-In addition, the nonlinear relationship between steam pressure and temperature requires careful design of the bimetallic element operating pressures.
+In addition, the nonlinear relationship between steam pressure and temperature requires careful design of the bimetallic element for proper response at different operating pressures.
 Upstream and downstream pressures have the opposite affect in a bellows trap; an increase in upstream pressure tends to close the valve and vice versa.
-While higher temperatures still work to close the valve, the relationship between temperature and bellows results in nearly identical expansion as steam temperature and pressure increase, because pressure inside and outside the bellows is nearly balanced.
+While higher temperatures still work to close the valve, the relationship between temperature and bellows expansion can be made to vary significantly by changing the fluid inside the bellows.
+Using water within the bellows results in nearly identical expansion as steam temperature and pressure increase, because pressure inside and outside the bellows is nearly balanced.

-Figure 7.3.2.
+Figure 9.3.2.
 Bimetallic steam trap.

-Figure 7.3.3.
+Figure 9.3.3.
 Bellows steam trap.